top of page

 How frustrating and invalidating might you feel, given the way the therapist approached your session?

-Dogs communicate primarily through body language, and yet, we humans not only insist on using verbal cues and markers to teach them, but many humans forget that the most important thing at the root of all training is in fact our relationship with the dog in front of us.
-By taking some time to connect with the pup by engaging them in games, teaching them the expectations, and providing enrichment opportunities, this teaches them that not only are we on their side, but they can also have fun with us, and have confidence that we have their back, in training and all things.
+Dogs communicate primarily through body language, and yet, we humans insist on using verbal cues and markers to teach them.
+Many humans forget that the most important thing at the root of all training is in fact our relationship with the dog in front of us.

 What does Relationship First look like?